Create Your First Cluster

 Node Type Select m5.large

 This is the size of the node.
 This selection gives us a cluster with 2 CPUs and around 7 GB RAM.
 Recall that we can rescale this cluster later.
+For more information, see the Administrator Guide.

 Node Storage Set to 30 GB.